Skip to main content

 PHASE 1: THE SESSION

 Every volume must have an introduction and a conclusion.
-The session organizer(s)/volume editor(s) generally write(s) the introduction as well as a brief preface.
+The volume editors generally write the introduction.
 Edited collections need either an interesting, innovative topic or a fresh perspective on an important older topic.
 The introduction should clarify what the volume attempts in this regard; this project should also be discussed in cross-talk between chapters.
-In other words, we expect the volume's integrity to be created and carried not simply by its introduction and/or conclusion but also by the manner in which the chapters engage one another The introduction should also situate the volume clearly in the ethnography of the Pacific and within anthropological theory, as well as in relation to other recently published works.
+The volume's integrity should be created and carried not simply by its introduction and/or conclusion but also by the manner in which the chapters engage one another.
+The introduction should also situate the volume clearly in the ethnography of the Pacific and within anthropological theory, as well as in relation to other recently published works.

-The prospectus should consist in a two or three page overview of the volume followed by chapter abstracts.
+Discuss your plans for a volume with the Series Editor as it is being developed.
+The Series Editor will guide you in the timing of when to prepare a New Book Outline form for submission to the publisher and for use in setting up a peer review process.
+This form will include a two or three page overview of the volume followed by chapter abstracts.
 The overview should clarify the volume's unifying theoretical and ethnographic questions.
 The overview should also suggest the volume's contribution to one or more literatures: how does it compare to other recent works and what is its special contribution?
 Be sure to highlight thematic cross-connections between the chapters.
 Chapter abstracts should be written by the chapter authors, not by the editor, and should clarify the chapter's relation to the volume's unifying theoretical and ethnographic questions, its special contribution to the volume as a whole and its cross-talk and intersections with other chapters.
-On the basis of the prospectus the Book Series Editorial Board will invite submission of the full manuscript.

 Note also that ASAO volumes should follow the “author-date” style of citing works, not the “short title” style that Berghahn also lists as an option.